101sanjay101/Snake_Game/README.md

 # Snake_Game
-A traditional Snake Game built using JavaScript and deployed using Firebase. https://snakegame-ff791.web.app
+A traditional Snake web Game built using JavaScript and deployed using Firebase. https://snakegame-ff791.web.app